 Social Media Strategist, Voice and Piano Instructor

 Orlando Hall has been the sound engineer for the Area Stage Company since 2016.
-This Full Sail graduate owns the Area 51 Recording Studio in Hollywood, Fla. and is also and an adjunct instructor at the world famous SAE Institute in North Miami.
+He is also and an adjunct instructor at the world famous SAE Institute in North Miami.
+He is a graduate from Full Sail Real World Education.
+He started out as an intern for the legendary producer Desmond Child and worked his way up on a wide range of projects with artists from Lil Jon to Clay Aiken.
+After working with various Miami studios, Orlando began a successful freelance career frequently commuting from New York.
+With his superior mixing and editing capabilities perfected, Orlando eventually opened his own recording studio, Area 51 Recording Studio, which has now become the highest rated recording in SOFL based on Google reviews.
 He brings his passion and love of the arts to every production he is a part of and is proud to be part of the team.

 Gabriela Fumero is an actress, singer, director and writer who is fluent in Spanish and English.
 She began acting at the age of 16 appearing in commercial work.
 She obtained her BFA at the American Musical and Dramatic Academy in Los Angeles, CA in June 2018.
 Her first appearance since graduating was in a short film titled Mia (2019) that premiered at Disney Studios with the Alliance of Women Directors.